acls/goproxy/README.md

 ### Optional TLS Termination
-Sometimes, you don't actually want to terminate the TLS traffic, you just want to forward it elsewhere. slt only terminates the TLS traffic if you specify a private key and certificate file like so:
+Sometimes, you don't actually want to terminate the TLS traffic, you just want to forward it elsewhere. goproxy only terminates the TLS traffic if you specify a private key and certificate file like so:

 ```yaml